One of the most common cliches you hear from players and coaches is that they are taking things one game at a time.

 You should make them when you feel confident about a specific outcome as opposed to simply chasing lucrative odds.

-Before placing a futures bet, compare betting lines, evaluate the market price, and log in to your sportsbook with a clear plan.
+Before placing a futures bet, compare betting lines, evaluate the market price, and understand core concepts like moneyline betting to better assess implied probability.

 Plan Your Futures Strategy